Titus (film): Plot

 A boy eating lunch in a 1950s-style kitchen plays war with his surrounding toys.
 A bomb blast outside the window frightens him under the table from where he is rescued and taken to an Amphitheatre, where an invisible audience cheers.
-An army resembling the Terracotta Army enters; Romans under the command of Titus Andronicus, the general at the center of the play, return victorious from war.
+The boy finds himself in the role of Young Lucius, in an alternate (and anachronistic) Rome, and watches as an army resembling the Terracotta Army enters; Romans under the command of Titus Andronicus, the general at the center of the play, return victorious from war.
 They bring back as spoils Tamora, Queen of the Goths, her sons, and Aaron the Moor.
 Titus sacrifices Tamora's eldest son, Alarbus, so the spirits of his 21 dead sons might be appeased.
 Tamora eloquently begs for the life of Alarbus, but Titus refuses her plea.

 Caesar, the Emperor of Rome, dies.
 His sons Saturninus and Bassianus squabble over who will succeed him.
 The Tribune of the People, Marcus Andronicus, announces the people's choice for new emperor is his brother, Titus.
 He refuses the throne and hands it to the late emperor's eldest son Saturninus, much to the latter's delight.
 The new emperor states he will take Lavinia, Titus' daughter, as his bride, to honor and elevate the family.
 She is already betrothed to Saturninus' brother, Bassianus, who steals her away.
 Titus' surviving sons aid in the couple's run for the Pantheon, where they are to marry.
 Titus, angry with his sons because in his eyes they're being disloyal to Rome, kills his son Mutius as he defends the escape.
 The new emperor, Saturninus, dishonors Titus and marries Tamora instead.
 Tamora persuades the Emperor to feign forgiveness to Bassianus, Titus and his family and postpone punishment to a later day, thereby revealing her intention to avenge herself on all the Andronici.

-During a hunting party the next day, Tamora's lover, Aaron the Moor, meets Tamora's sons Chiron and Demetrius.
+During a hunting party the next day, Tamora's lover, Aaron the Moor, meets Tamora's remaining sons, the sadistic Chiron and Demetrius.
 The two argue over which should take sexual advantage of the newly-wed Lavinia.
 Aaron easily persuades them to ambush Bassianus and kill him in the presence of Tamora and Lavinia, in order to have their way with her.
 Lavinia begs Tamora to stop her sons, but Tamora refuses.
-Chiron and Demetrius throw Bassianus' body in a pit, as Aaron directed them, then take Lavinia away and rape her.
+Chiron and Demetrius mutilate Bassianus' body before throwing it in a pit, as Aaron directed them, and then take Lavinia away and rape her.
 To keep her from revealing what she saw and endured, they cut out her tongue as well as her hands, replacing them with tree branches.
 When Marcus discovers her, he begs her to reveal the identity of her assailants; Lavinia leans towards the camera and opens her bloodied mouth in a silent scream.